Planning your trip to Rome and want to know the best places to eat? This list features the best restaurants in Rome at every price point.

 Located on top of Hotel Indigo, Sofà Bar Restaurant is simply cool.
 They have a great rooftop terrace with tons of seating.
-The rooftop is just high enough where all you can see is a sea of terracotta roofs and ceilings of the city.
+The rooftop is just high enough that all you can see is a sea of terracotta roofs.
 Something the average tourist never gets to see.

-The food is great and the prices are great (volume-wise).
+The food is great and so are the prices (volume-wise).
 It is a cool place to impress your date or travel companion.

 €€€€ | Contemporary Roman | Outdoor Patio | Seafood

 Will you find tourists here?
 Nope.
 What you will find is amazing seafood and Rome’s top elites dining here nightly.
-Favorited by stars like Francesco Totti and Italian movie stars and singers.
-They go for seafood and ambiance.
+A firm favorite of stars like Francesco Totti and Italian movie stars and singers, they go for seafood and ambience.

 €€ – €€€ | Upscale Gourmet

 In the summer, this bar/restaurant opens up to the end of Via Giulia and the bar is beautiful.
 They have excellent reviews online and prices appear to be pretty reasonable.
-Stop by for a drink around 6ish and you’ll probably sit down for dinner.
+Stop by for a drink around six-ish and you’ll probably stay for dinner.

 You can dress up or go casual.
-It is right on the border of Trastevere on the Campo de’ Fiori side of the river.
-Footsteps from Ponte Sisto.
+It is right on the border of Trastevere on the Campo de’ Fiori side of the river, just steps from Ponte Sisto.
 Go for the environment and stay for the food.

-This little takeout dessert shop is trying to take a run at Pompi for best tiramisu in Rome and it is doing pretty well.
+This little takeout dessert shop is trying to take a run at Pompi for the best tiramisu in Rome and it is doing pretty well.
 The name ZUM sounds like something from the far east, but don’t be caught off guard.
-It stands for Zucchero, Uva & Mascarpone (Sugar, egg, and Mascarpone) which are the three foundational ingredients to great tiramisù
+It stands for Zucchero, Uva, and Mascarpone (sugar, egg, and mascarpone), which are the three foundational ingredients in a great tiramisù

-In all fairness, the deserts are less traditional and more innovative.
-You can get great coffee and tiramisu here.
-They have great pastries as well.
+In all fairness, the desserts are less traditional and more innovative.
+Besides the great coffee and tiramisu you get here, they have amazing pastries as well.
 They have a tiramisu bar and a few seats to sit down and enjoy your dessert before you are back on the road.

 Le Mani in Pasta